Over a billion birds die every year in the US due to window collisions during migration.

 But there are ways we can reduce the risk to birds.

-This April and May during peak migration, For the Birds, an advocacy group that unites members of Jersey City Birds and Feminist Bird Club Jersey City along with other community volunteers, will perform a scientific study to collect window strike data on the waterfront and Journal Square.
+This fall, For the Birds, an advocacy group that unites members of Jersey City Birds and Feminist Bird Club Jersey City along with other community volunteers, will resume the collision monitoring that we began in the spring, monitoring buildings on the waterfront and in Journal Square and rescuing injured birds.
 Volunteers will monitor two known collision hot spots (one around Journal Square, the second around the waterfront) to identify which buildings would benefit from using window films and other deterrents.

 For the Birds is consulting with the American Bird Conservancy, NYC Bird Alliance, and New Jersey Audubon to determine best practices for monitoring, data collection and advocacy in general.